turingschool/try-turing/backend-online/welcome-bee-weekend/index.md

 ### Zoom Practice!

-- Use the chat box to introduce yourself: 1) Where are you from?
-2) Why did you decide to spend your weekend learning to code?
-3) Optional: share something else about yourself.
+- Introduce yourself!
+Unmute and tell us 1) Where you're rfrom 2) Why you decided to spend your weekend learning to code 3) Optional: either the most boring or most interesting fact about yourself
-- Raise your Zoom hand if you want to tell us your favorite or least favorite thing about being stuck inside
-- Thumbs up in the camera
 - Breakout rooms: in a web browser tab, pull up a photo of a really cute animal :) Be ready to practice sharing your screen in your breakout room.

 <a href="../">Back to Curriculum Index</a>